Hes-Siemelink/instacli/instacli-spec/reference/control-flow/Repeat.md

-# Command: When
+# Command: Repeat

-`When` executes a single command from a list of conditions
+Executes a block of code until a condition is satisfied.

 | Content type                         | Supported |
 |--------------------------------------|-----------|